DoctorMcKay/chromium-tesla-token-generator/README.md

-# Tesla Access Token Generator
+# Access Token Generator for Tesla

 There are a number of useful third-party services and apps that integrate with Tesla vehicle and energy products, but as of yet Tesla doesn't have an OAuth API that's open to the public.
 The only way to get access to Tesla product